 Manatees use their tail in an up and down motion to propel themselves forward.
 Strong swimmers, they are capable of reaching speeds of 15 miles per hour in short bursts.
-Manatees are quite agile in the water.
-They can swim upside down, roll, do somersaults or move vertically in the water.
+Manatees rest from 2 to 12 hours a day either suspended near the water's surface or lying on the bottom, usually for several hours at a time.

 Like other mammals, manatees breathe air.
 When active, manatees must surface every 3-5 minutes to breathe, but can hold their breath for as long as twenty minutes when resting.
 The manatee's snout is often the only part of its body that comes out of the water when it breathes.
-Manatees rest from 2 to 12 hours a day either suspended near the water's surface or lying on the bottom, usually for several hours at a time.

 Manatees reach sexual maturity in 3-5 years (females) and 5-7 years (males) and may live over 65 years in captivity.
 Gestation is approximately 13 months and usually one calf is born.
 The calf may stay with its mother (cow) for up to 2 years.
 Male manatees (bulls) are not part of the family unit.
 Bulls will leave a cow alone after her breeding period is over.
 Of the wild manatees that reach adulthood, only about half are expected to survive into their early 20s.